-- Blanket purchase order for miscellaneous services must specify the following in the text or body of the requisition - A detailed description of the types of services to be performed - Include only one line item with a quantity of one allowed - \$5,000.00 maximum blanket per campus/department per vendor unless an exact contracted amount is specified and attached - Must attach a copy of insurance certificate, if applicable - Must attach a copy of the contract, if applicable - Change orders will only be allowed on a case-by-case basis.
+- Blanket purchase order for miscellaneous services must specify the following in the text or body of the requisition - A detailed description of the types of services to be performed - Include only one-line item with a quantity of one allowed - \$5,000.00 maximum blanket per campus/department unless an exception is granted by the purchasing department. - Must attach a copy of insurance certificate, if applicable - Must attach a copy of the contract, if applicable (signed by Director/Principal) - Change orders will only be allowed on a case-by-case basis.
 Review your remaining balances carefully so that you can plan for submittal of an additional blanket purchase orders if needed.